-As you can see, the safe limit for manual handling can depend on a lot of different factors.
-You need to consider everything from an individual's body strength to how far an item needs to be carried.
+As you can see, the safe maximum weight limit for manual handling can depend on a lot of different factors.
+You need to consider everything from an individual’s body strength to how far an item needs to be carried.
 And, risk assessments should be carried out for all lifting, so employers need to decide if the tasks their employees are given are safe on a case-by-case basis.

 The Manual Handling Operations Regulations 1992 require employers to ensure all of their employees are trained and competent in manual handling.

 Manual handling training is designed to teach workers about the risks of lifting and carrying heavy objects, as well as how to minimise them.
 It typically outlines the safest manual handling techniques, how to use the mechanical aids that might be available, and how to assess whether a particular space is going to provide a safe environment for completing a manual handling task.